cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 #### **F514-F515: CH1_FREQ**

-This 16-bit register controls the period/frequency of the pulse wave for Channel 1.
+This 16-bit register controls the frequency of the pulse wave for Channel 1.
+See section "2.1.
+Frequency and Pitch" for the calculation formula.

 #### **F520: CH2_CTRL (Wave)**